Steel Magnolias (play): Synopsis

+The organ transplant failed and Shelby fell into a coma during reparative surgery.
+M'Lynn relates how they were forced to disconnect Shelby's life support, and how Jackson and Drum couldn't stand to be in the room as she passed, even though 'men are supposed to be made of steel.'
+M'Lynn becomes furious at Annelle’s religious explanation.
+She breaks down screaming and crying for her daughter, wishing she had something to hit.
+Clairee grabs Ouiser, instructing M'Lynn to 'slap her!'
+This causes everyone to start laughing and breaks the tension.
+Annelle, who is pregnant, asks permission to name her child Shelby.

 Historical casting

 Background

-The play is based on the family experience of the death of author Robert Harling's sister, Susan Harling-Robinson, in 1985 from diabetic complications after the birth of his namesake nephew and the failure of a family-member donated kidney.
+The play is based on the family experience of the death of author Robert Harling's sister, Susan Harling-Robinson, in 1985 from diabetic complications after the birth of his namesake nephew and the failure of a family-member-donated kidney.
 Following the death, a writer friend advised him to write it down to come to terms with the experience.
 He did but originally as a short story to give his nephew an understanding of the child's deceased mother.
-It eventually evolved in ten days to a play performed Off-Broadway before being adapted for the Steel Magnolias movie (1989).
+It evolved in ten days to a play performed Off-Broadway before being adapted for the Steel Magnolias movie (1989).

 Harling, maybe based on his short, dry experience in the field of law ("not many laughs in Brown v.
 Board of Education"), felt it important to include the way the characters used humor and lighthearted conversations to cope with the seriousness of the underlying situations.
-Harling wanted the audience to have a true representation of what his family endured during his sister's experience.
+Harling wanted the audience to have a true representation of what his family endured.

 Production history

 US productions

 The play originally opened Off-Broadway (with one set and an all-female cast although the voice of a male DJ on the radio is intermittent during the play with all male "characters" referenced only through dialogue) at the WPA Theatre, in New York City, on March 28, 1987, with Pamela Berlin as director.

 The production transferred to the Lucille Lortel Theatre on June 19, 1987, and closed on February 25, 1990 after 1,126 performances.
 Replacements during the original Off-Broadway run included Anne Pitoniak, Bette Henritze, Rita Gardner, Maeve McGuire, and Stacy Ray.

 A U.S. national tour was launched in 1989.
 Marion Ross joined the tour as Clairee late in the run.

 The play made its Broadway debut in 2005 and opened at the Lyceum Theatre, in previews starting on March 15, and officially opened April 4, and closed on July 31, 2005, after 23 previews and 136 performances, directed by Jason Moore.

-Guthrie Theater did a production from October 26 to December 15, 2019 directed by Lisa Rothe.